Dennis Hastert: Early life and early career

 Hastert was born on January 2, 1942, in Aurora, Illinois, the eldest of two sons of Naomi (née Nussle) and Jack Hastert.
 Hastert is of Luxembourgish and Norwegian descent on his father's side, and of German descent on his mother's.

 Hastert grew up in a rural Illinois farming community.
 His middle-class family owned a farm supply business and a family farm; Hastert bagged and hauled feed and performed farm chores.
 As a young man, Hastert also worked shifts in the family's Plainfield restaurant, The Clock Tower, where he was a fry cook.
 Hastert became a born-again Christian as a teenager, during his sophomore year of high school.
 Hastert attended Oswego High School, where he was a star wrestler and football player.

 Hastert briefly attended North Central College, but later transferred to Wheaton College, a Christian liberal arts college.
 Jim Parnalee, Hastert's roommate at North Central who transferred with him to Wheaton, was a Marine Corps Reserve member who in 1965 became the school's first student to be killed in Vietnam.
 Hastert continued to visit Parnalee's family each year in Michigan.
 Because of a wrestling injury, Hastert never served in the military.
 In 1964, Hastert graduated from Wheaton with a B.A. in economics.
 In 1967, he received his M.S. in philosophy of education from Northern Illinois University (NIU).
 In his first year of graduate school, Hastert spent three months in Japan as part of the People to People Student Ambassador Program.
-One of Hastert's fellow group members was Tony Podesta (then the president of the Young Democrats at University of Illinois at Chicago Circle).
+One of Hastert's fellow group members is Tony Podesta (then the president of the Young Democrats at University of Illinois at Chicago Circle).

 Hastert was employed by Yorkville Community Unit School District 115 for 16 years, from 1965 to 1981.
 Hastert began working there, at age 23, while still attending NIU.
 Throughout that time, Hastert worked as a teacher at Yorkville High School (teaching government, history, economics, and sociology), where he also served as a football and wrestling coach.
 Hastert led the school's wrestling team to the 1976 state title and was later named Illinois Coach of the Year.
 According to federal prosecutors, during the time that he coached wrestling, Hastert sexually abused at least four of his students.

 Hastert was a Boy Scout volunteer with Explorer Post 540 of Yorkville for 17 years, during his time as a schoolteacher and coach.
 Hastert reportedly traveled with the Explorers on trips to the Grand Canyon, the Bahamas, Minnesota, and the Green River in Utah.

 In 1973, Hastert married a fellow teacher at the high school, Jean Kahl, with whom he had two sons.